About Major League Soccer

 · OnGoal, LLC: Investor-operator group of Sporting Kansas City consists of five Kansas City-area residents led by Cerner Corporation executives Neal Patterson and Cliff Illig.

 · D.C.
 United Holdings:Investor-operators of D.C.
-United are Erick Thohir, Jason Levien.
-William H.C. ("Will") Chang, Chang holds ownership interest in Major League Baseball's San Francisco Giants, while Thohir and Levien hold ownership interest in the NBA’s Philadelphia 76ers.
+United are Erick Thohir, Jason Levien and William H.C. ("Will") Chang.
+Chang holds ownership interest in Major League Baseball's San Francisco Giants, while Thohir has a controlling stake in F.C.
+Internazionale Milano of the Italian Serie A.

 · John Fisher and Lew Wolff:Investor-operator of the San Jose Earthquakes joined MLS as an expansion team in the Western Conference for the 2008 season.
 Fisher and Wolff are the principle owners of MLB’s Oakland Athletics.